Forgotten One (character): Reception

 Newsarama ranked the character, as Gilgamesh, as the second worst Avengers member commenting: "What's that you say?
 You aren't familiar with Gilgamesh, the ancient Sumerian hero?
 And why is this guy wearing a cow on his head?
 Let's just say there's a reason this guy is called "The Forgotten One".
 Maybe next time you can get Mithras, or at least Marduk".

-In 2021, CBR.com ranked Gilgamesh 9th in their "15 Most Powerful Eternals" list.
+In 2021, Comic Book Resources (CBR) ranked Gilgamesh 9th in their "15 Most Powerful Eternals" list.